kgracia44/kgracia44.github.io/_posts/2016-06-20-Hello-World.md

 ---
 layout: post
-title: Will come back and write a first post
+title: Will travel through time to write a real first post...
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).